 Source: 2016 VDOT Traffic Volume

 SR 337 west from I-464 spans the Southern Branch of the Elizabeth River across the tolled Jordan Bridge.
-A new fixed 165 foot high span replaced the original draw bridge there when it opened to traffic on October 29, 2012.
+Opened to traffic on October 29, 2012, a fixed 165 foot high span replaced the original draw bridge there.
 Construction included the elimination of the loop ramp from I-464 south to SR 337 east.

 North End – Norfolk, Virginia

 Traffic separates at the south end of I-464 for U.S. 17 southwest to Elizabeth City, North Carolina and SR 168 (Oak Grove Connector) south to Great Bridge and the tolled Chesapeake Expressway to Moyock.
 Construction between 2013 and 2017 upgraded U.S. 17 to limited access standards from SR 168 to SR 165 (Cedar Road).
 12/30/17

 Construction underway from Summer 2018 to December 2022 builds a new High Rise Bridge for eastbound traffic along I-64.
 The $409.6 million project widens nine miles of I-64 from I-264 to a point 0.9 miles east of I-464.
 12/14/17

 South End Throwback

 - “Downtown Tunnel Officially Reopened after Renovation.”
 Richmond Times-Dispatch (VA), December 21, 1988.

 - “2nd Berkley Bridge Will Open this Morning.”
 Virginian-Pilot, The (Norfolk, VA), May 24, 1990.